benwake9/programmingportfolio2025-a2/README.md

 # Ben Wakefield's Programming Portfolio 2024-25
 Contact Info: 9623010@graniteschools.org

-Certifications: Earned certfication from ECS1 Course.
+Certifications: * Programming 1 Certification
 * Projected graduation 2026.
 * My goal for this class is to find out if programming is something I am interested in.
 * I have had some experience in HTML while taking Exploring Computer Science.